ryansb/ipylogue/README.md

-# pitted - IPython notebook storage backed by git
+# ipylogue - IPython notebook storage backed by git

 Like tracking checkpoints in your ipython notebooks?
 Perhaps you'd like better control over their revisions.
-Then pitted is for you.
+Then ipylogue is for you.
 Heavy duty VCS for your ipython notebooks.

 For another way to share notebooks, check out [bookstore][bookstore]